Profitbase/Episode-Docs/articles/invision/docs/dimensions/dimautomating.md

----
-title: "Automating Import in Dimension"
-metaKeys: "Automating import of data to dimensions, Automating Import of the Primary Dimension "
-folderOnly: "false"
-pageIndex: 3
----
+# Dimension automating

-### Automating import of data to dimensions
+## Automating import of data to dimensions

 You can import data to dimensions through Dataflows and staging tables.